-Skype is a popular software application currently developed by Microsoft that is mainly used for Instant Messaging and for Audio and Video calls and Video conferencing call.
-Among these functions, Skype can also be used for file sharing, screen sharing and text and voice messaging.
+Skype is a popular software application currently developed by Microsoft that is mainly used for Instant Messaging and for Audio and Video conferencing calls.
+Among these functions, Skype can also be used for file sharing, desktop screen sharing, and text & voice messaging.

-In this guide we’ll cover the process of installing the latest version of Skype (8.13) in CentOS, RHEL (Red Hat Enterprise Linux) and Fedora distributions.
+In this guide, we’ll cover the process of installing the latest version of Skype in CentOS, RHEL (Red Hat Enterprise Linux), and Fedora distributions.

-In order to install Skype in your Linux distribution, first visit Skype official download page at and download the latest available version of the software for Linux in your system by following the download link from browser or use open a Terminal window and grab the package via wget command line utility.
+In order to install Skype in your Linux distribution, first, visit Skype official download page and download the latest available version of the software for Linux in your system by following the download link from the browser or use open a Terminal window and grab the package via wget command-line utility.

 # wget https://go.skype.com/skypeforlinux-64.rpm

-After the download completes, proceed with Skype installation process, by opening a console and issue the following command with root privileges, specific for the installed Linux distribution in your machine.
+After the download completes, proceed with the Skype installation process, by opening a console and issuing the following command with root privileges, specific for the installed Linux distribution in your machine.

-Update: On Fedora, you can install Skype from snap tool as shown.
+Update: On Fedora, you can install Skype from the snap tool as shown.

 $ sudo dnf install snapd $ sudo ln -s /var/lib/snapd/snap /snap $ sudo snap install skype --classic